alcaseybsu/quaternary-calc-3/README.md

 * project should be mostly complete this evening

 **9/8/23** via Slack
-* Discussed fixed several errors, such digits showing up in display regardless of operations entered
+* Discussed and fixed several errors, such as digits showing up in display regardless of operations entered
 * A few team members experienced issues using Gradle, JavaFX, and/or JUnit; these were solved
-* Operation functions updated do address mathematical and running errors
+* Operation functions updated to address mathematical and running errors
 * Label added to display which mode the calculator is operating in
 * Screen shots added, README completed